mox17/visual-reqm2-electron/README.md

 ### Drag and drop

 The `.oreqm` files can be dragged to the input areas for main oreqm file and reference oreqm file respectively.
+These areas are in the upper left corner of the main window.

 ### If no diagram appears